xdevguild/piggy-bank-sc/README.md

 If there are changes in the contract, you can upgrade it.

 **Create the Piggy:**
+(here, with working SC example, change it if you deployed yours)

 ```
 erdpy --verbose contract call erd1qqqqqqqqqqqqqpgqn8u7897v7jydzyr6fg65g9sadu9q5nz0p4xsf0hjnw --chain="D" --pem="wallets/test.pem" --gas-limit=5000000 --function="createPiggy" --arguments 1628619457 --proxy="https://devnet-gateway.elrond.com" --recall-nonce --send